droooney/idb-model/README.md

 ##### Model#delete([options])

+* options (optional):
   * options.transaction (optional) - if present, the operation is performed in this transaction.
-* options.storeNames (optional) - an array of object stores, that may be needed for [beforeDelete](Model#beforeDelete) hook.
+  * options.storeNames (optional) - an array of object stores, that may be needed for [beforeDelete](#modelbeforedeletetransaction-options) hook.

 Deletes the record using the primary key.
-If the instance doesn't have the primary key field, then the method odes nothing.
+If the instance doesn't have the primary key field, then the method does nothing.
 Returns `Promise` resolved with the instance.

 ```js